jeffhuang4704/vulasset/asset-pagination.md

 ### Starting a Query Session

-To initiate a query, use the POST method on the endpoint `/v1/scan/asset/view/asset`, providing filters and sorting options within the request body.
+To initiate a query, use the POST method on the endpoint `/v1/scan/asset/images`, providing filters and sorting options within the request body.

-> [!NOTE]
-> The API name will be changed later.

 **Request Body**

 ```
-POST /v1/scan/asset/view/asset
+POST /v1/scan/asset/images

 Request Body
 {